-2019 marked 20 years since Jean-Baptiste Lécaillon became chef de cave of Louis Roederer.
+2019 marks 20 years since Jean-Baptiste Lécaillon became chef de cave of Louis Roederer.
 It’s a long time, but longevity is not uncommon for talented chefs de cave of Champagne’s finest houses.

 It would be easy to grow stale, bored and disengaged along the way, but not if you’re Jean-Baptiste Lécaillon, a man whose passion grows steadily with each passing year.
 It’s easy to see why.
 Lécaillon is much, much more than a winemaker.
 He’s a grand philosopher – and maestro – of the industry’s trajectory for environmental change.

 In his 20 years as chef de cave, Lécaillon (pictured above) has achieved a meaningful legacy, earning Louis Roederer a unique status as the region’s largest organically certified producer.
 A meagre two percent of all vineyards across the 34,000 hectares belonging to the Champagne appellation are certified organic.

 Louis Roederer owns almost 20 percent of these, accounting for 122 out of 240 estate owned hectares.
 Of these, 10 are certified biodynamic.
 And as Chair of the Technical Committee for Champagne’s powerful trade association, the Comité Champagne, he has presided over a series of radical shake-ups of the industry, pushing toward an uncompromising commitment to the environment.

 In 2018, recommendations put forward by the committee saw houses and growers stand together on uncommon ground; agreeing to eradicate herbicides by 2025 and reach 100% environmental certification by 2030.